It’s 7 Quick Takes Friday at my favorite religious blog, and while my takes might not be quick, I’d like to share 7 things I recently learned:

 - Of course I’ve been reading the Bible, both to myself and to Nicholas, but also this Lent we read My Own Book of Bible Stories told by Pat Alexander (a person so humble his/her name isn’t on the cover), which is by far the best children’s Bible I’ve ever encountered!
 There’s nothing condescending or cutesy about it, and it doesn’t delete the difficult parts of the stories or editorialize with preachy morals.
 It just tells classic stories from the Old Testament and Gospels in a clear, simple, loving way.
 Nicholas chose this book himself from our church’s library.
 His only complaint was that it left out the tale of Job, so we had to read his favorite parts of that one from “the real Bible” twice during Lent!

 - A coffee-table book called Sacred Places by Rebecca Hind, which I’d given Daniel for Christmas because he loves interesting scenery, came to my attention during Lent.
 It’s a photographic tour of places around the world that are sacred to one faith or another, from gorgeous natural landscapes to fabulous buildings.
 I agree with the author that a place that’s been prayed in many times develops an aura of sacredness, even if the prayers come from a tradition very different from my own.
 We propped up this book in our bedroom to make favorite images temporarily part of our own space, and that was very inspiring.
 The most amazing new-to-me place is Lalibela in the Semien Wollo Zone of Ethiopia.
-This photo shows you why the similar one in the book was my choice for Easter, and this site has more images and explanation.
+This photo shows you why the similar one in the book was my choice for Easter.
 (I also love saying, “Semien Wollo Zone.”
 Sounds like a great place to wollo in our semien ancestry.)

 Centering prayer is a technique for clearing your mind and just being with God.
 I have a lot to learn about this and haven’t spent much time practicing it yet, but I was very impressed by how effectively I was able to do it just by following the workshop leader’s simple instructions.
 She said something about relaxing in God’s lap, and that’s exactly what it was like.
 I have the sort of brain that is always working on several things at once, as if it’s afraid that shutting up for two seconds will cause the universe to grind to a halt, and while I appreciate my multitasking ability, I’m annoyed that I never seem able to just be in the moment.
 On that day I had a bad migraine, and I soon noticed how similar this technique is to something I had learned before (but have never done as often as I should, and never thought was God-related): If I hold my body completely, completely still, after a while it will disappear (from my consciousness), and therefore I will feel no pain.
 It’s very interesting and deserves further practice!